Sdcrouse/crafting-html-docs-readme-v-000/README.md

 </ul>
 ____

-We can also make a numbered, or ordered list, using an `ol` tag.
+We can also make a numbered, or ordered, list using an `ol` tag.

 ```html
 <h5>Top 5 Pizza Places in NYC</h5>